Serving Kansas City’s homeless since 1986

 SAVE Foundation begins a rental/utility assistance program to assist low-income individuals living with HIV/AIDS.
 With the new HOPWA contract, SAVE Inc. is able to expand services to a bi-state, 11-county radius in the Kansas City region.

 Jay McCarty passes away.

-SAVE Inc. is awarded another Section 811 grant from HUD and constructs Cropsey Terrace, also named after retired Army Col. Karl Cropsey.
-Cropsey Terrace is a 12-unit, one-bedroom apartment complex for individuals who can live independently.
+1998 SAVE, Inc. is awarded another Section 811 grant from HUD and constructs Cropsey Terrace, also named after retired Army Col. Karl Cropsey.
+Cropsey Terrace is a 12-unit, one-bedroom apartment complex for individuals who are able to live independently.

-SAVE Inc. receives a grant award from the Missouri Department of Mental Health to provide rental and utilities assistance to individuals and families who are homeless and suffer from mental illness, substance abuse addiction and/or living with AIDS.
+SAVE, Inc. receives a grant award from the Missouri Department of Mental Health to provide rental and utility assistance to individuals and families who are homeless and suffer from mental illness, substance abuse addiction and/or living with AIDS.

-Mitchell House, a three-story stone house, is purchased and renovated to house the administrative offices of SAVE Inc. Mitchell House is named after SAVE Inc.’s founding board treasurer, Loyed Mitchell.
+1999 Mitchell House, a three-story stone house, is purchased and renovated to house the administrative offices of SAVE, Inc. Mitchell House is named after SAVE, Inc.’s founding board treasurer, Loyed Mitchell.

 SAVE Inc. receives the Missouri Governor’s Award for Excellence in Affordable Housing.

 2000 SAVE, Inc. receives the Housing and Urban Development’s (HUD) National Top 100 “Best of the Best” award and honorable mention from Fannie Mae Foundation’s Maxwell Awards of Excellence 2000 for the Production of Low-Income Housing.